-Entrepreneurship is vital to the success of tourism and hospitality and the sector makes an important contribution to many island economies.
-Despite this, far too little attention has been paid by researchers to tourism and hospitality entrepreneurship in islands (THEI).
-This research helps to address this gap through a systematic review of the literature, conducted to provide a platform for further research and to help investigators set their research priorities and thereby advance understanding of this important field.
-Using the Scopus database and the PRISMA technique, a total of 132 articles were included in bibliometric and thematic content analyses.
-The review revealed that, although there has been an increase in THEI research, this has tended to focus on the Asia-Pacific region rather than the European and North American contexts.
-It was also found that, hitherto, the generalizability of much THEI published research is limited.
-It is therefore suggested that researchers consider redressing this geographical bias and conduct more quantitative and comparative THEI studies.
-Further opportunities exist for scholars to investigate the characteristics and behaviors of tourism and hospitality island entrepreneurs as well as the impacts of the industrial and spatial aspects of THEI.
-For professionals working in island economic development and business support, this research identifies many of the challenges and opportunities associated with supporting THEI.
+Entrepreneurship is vital to the success of the tourism industry and in turn tourism makes an important contribution to many island economies.
+Despite this, far too little attention has been paid by researchers to Tourism Entrepreneurship in Islands (TEI).
+We conducted a systematic literature review of the TEI literature in order to stimulate further research and to help investigators set their research priorities and thereby advance understanding of this important field.
+Using the Scopus database and the PRISMA technique, a total of 132 articles were included in the bibliographic and thematic content analysis.

+The review revealed that, whilst there is an increase in TEI research, this has tended to focus on the Asia-Pacific region rather than the European and North American contexts.
+It was also found that, hitherto, the generalisability of much TEI published research is limited.
+It is therefore suggested that researchers consider redressing this geographical bias and conducting more quantitative and comparative TEI studies.
+Further opportunities exist for TEI researchers to investigate into the characteristics and behaviours of tourism island entrepreneurs as well as the impacts of the industrial and spatial aspects of tourism entrepreneurship in islands.